stoguri/IGP-2020-Group1/streaming/install.md

 ```
 ffmpeg -re -i sample.mp4 -c:v libx264 -preset veryfast -tune zerolatency -c:a aac -ar 44100 -f flv rtmp://localhost/live/STREAM
 ```

+# testing stream
+You can view current streams while the nms is running, here: http://localhost:8000/admin/streams

 # front-end
 This is the html/js for serving the livestream in the browser.
 Note that script only needs to be called once - do not duplicate the cdn request.